JuliaStats/TimeSeries.jl/docs/source/timearray.rst

 --------

 The ``colnames`` field is a vector of type ``UTF8String`` and contains the names of the columns for each column in the ``values`` field.
-The length of this vector must match the column count of the ``values`` array, or the construction of an object will fail.
+The length of this vector must match the column count of the ``values`` array, or the constructor will fail.

 meta
 ----

 The ``meta`` field defaults to holding nothing, which is represented by type ``Void``.
 This default is designed to allow programmers to ignore this field.
-For those that wish to utilize this field, ``meta`` can hold common types such as ``String`` or more elaborate user-defined types.
+For those who wish to utilize this field, ``meta`` can hold common types such as ``String`` or more elaborate user-defined types.
 One might want to assign a name to an object that is immutable versus relying on variable bindings outside of the object's type fields.